 This isn’t to say that self-serve tools aren’t a valuable part of your data arsenal, but more that they need to be used in the correct context, and this is where we come onto the value of a data warehouse.

 What is a data warehouse?

-So where would this leave you? – Assuming you capture your business critical data in Dynamics, addition of a data warehouse and implementation of a world-class data visualisation tool such as MS Power BI will provide you with an end to end governed and scalable data solution.
+So where would this leave you? – Assuming you capture your business-critical data in Dynamics, the addition of a data warehouse and implementation of a world-class data visualisation tool such as MS Power BI will provide you with an end-to-end governed and scalable data solution.

 The beauty of a data warehouse is that should your data estate extend further than your Dynamics 365 ERP, it can also be used to incorporate information from external systems into a single location, again reinforcing the single point of truth and ability to govern the data that is utilised across your business.